Meet our client

 The neural network then identifies the ingredients and enters them into a spreadsheet by their respective categories.
 The final effect is based on the cooperation of two deep neural networks, trained and feature-engineered to avoid mistakes and deliver accurate information.

-The app reduces the time needed to gather and validate the data to less than 2 minutes.
-The deep neural networks-based system localizes the list of ingredients on the label, scans it and puts it into the proper column in the database.
+The system delivered by deepsense.ai increases the throughput of the data extraction pipeline to thousands of images per minute.
+The deep neural networks localize the list of ingredients on the label, scans it and puts it into the proper column in the database.
 At the same time, the data is being cleared from noises and redundancies, delivering standardized information.

 Applied to CPG product labels and compared to simple optical character recognition, this approach allows us to retain the ‘context’ of the specific region of interest.
 This makes the difference between ‘extracting raw text’ from the image versus ‘understanding’ image content allowing for a better accuracy and, consequently, higher quality results and higher automation rates.
 Nielsen is investing significantly in “smart” automation in the area of reference data which is one of the company’s key assets and the glue that enables internal and external data exchanges.